Sankt Annæ Gade 4: 18th century

 In 1760, Caspersen sold the property to blacksmith Friedrich Matthiesen Rom.
 Caspersen would later engage in a number of other construction projects in the area, including the construction or expansion of Overgaden Neden Vandet 39, Overgaden Neden Vandet 33 and Overgaden Oven Vandet 50.

 The following year Sankt Annæ Gade 4 changed hands again when it was sold to distiller Johan Gregersen Flyche.
 In 1795, the building was sold to manager of Gerup Brickyard Knud Rasmussen Knudsen.
 On 20 January that same year he sold it to master cooper Mads Christensen Hall (1766–1839).

+20th century

 The building was listed on the Danish registry of protected buildings and places in 1950.

 Architecture

 The two-storey former warehouse is a simple, white-painted building with a red tile roof.
 The facade towards the street is constructed in brick.
 It features 12 wall anchors and is finished by a white cornice.
 Cellar entrances are located in the southernmost bay as well as in the third bay from the north.
 The rear side of the building is constructed with timber framing.
 It is yellow-washed on the ground floor while the timber framing is exposed on the upper floor.

 Caspersen's three-storey gatehouse was heightened with one storey in 1799.
 The apartments in the former warehouse are accessed through a door in the gateway of the gatehouse.
 A side wing extends from the rear side of the building.